Home › Blog › How to go up in dilator sizes without fear

 By Dr. Julia Reeve | Gynaecologist • Psychotherapist • Sexologist

-If you're using dilators as part of your vaginismus healing journey, you may be wondering:
+If you're using dilators as part of your vaginismus easing journey, you may be wondering:

 “How do I know when it’s time to go up a size — and how can I do it without triggering fear, tension, or pain again?”